Execution

 Parallel jobs

 A pre-configured --jobs option to control parallel execution.
-Defaults to one fewer than available CPU cores, leaving one core free for the main process and system tasks.
+It accepts an integer, or one of two keywords: auto (the default: one fewer than the available logical CPU cores, leaving a core free for the main process and system tasks) and max (every available logical CPU core).
+A value of 0 disables parallelism and runs sequentially.

 The option itself does not drive any concurrency: it only captures the user’s intent.